Ramp Up EV Sales by Understanding Buyers

 While electric cars are gaining popularity, OEMs continue to make moves to meet consumer demand, changing the EV business model.
 The top electric car manufacturers in the market right now include Ford and Tesla in addition to rapidly growing brands like Rivian and Lucid Motors

-With so many EV makers in the market, there are more choices available for consumers, including hatchbacks, SUVs, trucks and more.
+With so many EV makers in the market, there are more choices available for consumers, including hatchbacks, SUVs, trucks, and more.
 Below are the top-selling electric cars in the United States:

 1. Tesla Model Y